andredms/blog/_posts/2021-07-09-ios-forensics.md

 ```/private/var/mobile/Library/SMS```

-Text messages are located within the ```sms.db``` - this houses both existing and deleted conversations.
+Text messages are located within ```sms.db``` - this houses both existing and deleted conversations.
 The tables 'message' and 'attatchments' will contain the most interesting information.
 The message table contains a row for each message - each row contains the following information:

 * Recieving phone number.
 * Message body.
+* Date sent.
 * 'flags' which tell if the message was sent (3) or recieved (2).
 * 'read' which tells if the message was read (1).

-Here we can see a message from our sized device saying ```Put the money in the bag!```.
+Here we can see a message from our seized device to another with the message: ```Put the money in the bag!```.

 ![](https://i.imgur.com/MFjpYwP.png)

-If we check the ```attatchments``` table we can see that the person also included ```IMG_0002.HEIC``` with the text (which we found within ```private/var/mobile/media/DCIM/100APPLE``` earlier):
+If we check the ```attatchments``` table we can see that the person also included ```IMG_0002.HEIC``` with the SMS (which we found within ```private/var/mobile/media/DCIM/100APPLE``` earlier):

 ![](https://i.imgur.com/R24b88B.png)